 - Midwifery care is given in a manner that is flexible, creative, empowering and supportive.

-The Midwifery Council of New Zealand is responsible for protecting the health and safety of members of the public by providing mechanisms to ensure that midwives are competent and fit to practise midwifery.
+The Midwifery Council is responsible for protecting the health and safety of members of the public by providing mechanisms to ensure that midwives are competent and fit to practise midwifery.